gerritonagoodday/pdfrename/README.md

     pdfrename PDF-file -e "\(.*\)" "\1 - Author: Koos Roos, Published 1957"

 This sets the PDF document title of the file "The Life and Times of Piet Pompies.pdf" to "The Life and Times of Piet Pompies - Author: Koos Roos, Published 1957".
 Use normal POSIX Basic RegEx (a.k.a.
-BRE) syntax and remember to use the "-e" option so that RegEx characters are treated as such and to avoid globbing.
+BRE) syntax and remember to use the "-e" option so that RegEx characters are treated as such to avoid file globbing.

-To correct all the PDF files in your current working directory to so that they each display their respective system file name, do this to un-taint your collection of PDF books once you have set the correct system file name for each one:
+To correct all PDF files in your current working directory so that they each display their respective system file name, do this to un-taint your collection of PDF books once you have set the correct system file name for each one:

     find . -name "*.pdf" -exec pdfrename {} \; -print